-In auditing the financial statements, we have concluded that the directors use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group and parent company's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the Group and parent company's ability to continue to adopt the going concern basis of accounting included:

-- We understood the process undertaken by management to perform the going concern assessment, including the evaluation of the ongoing impact of COVID-19 on the Group and the Group's access to available sources of liquidity; - We obtained management's going concern assessment, including the cash flow forecasts for the going concern period to 30 April 2022.
-The Group has modelled a base case which is consistent with the assumptions used in the Group's impairment assessments (adjusted to exclude the consideration expected to be received on the 3D disposal); a downside scenario which assumes the proposed sale of the Xaar 3D business doesn't go ahead; and a reverse stress test based on liquidity in order to determine how much additional downside in trading could be absorbed before the cash and cash equivalents run out.
+- We understood the process undertaken by management to perform the going concern assessment, including the evaluation of the ongoing impact of COVID-19 on the Group and the Group's access to available sources of liquidity; - We obtained management's going concern assessment, including the cash flow forecasts for the going concern period to 30 June 2023.
+The Group has modelled a base case uses the same board approved forecasts as used in the Group's impairment assessments (adjusted to exclude the contingent consideration expected to be received on the 3D disposal); a second scenario which factors in the consideration payable to acquire Megnajet Ltd and Technomation Ltd but not the forecast trading cash inflows; and a reverse stress test based on liquidity in order to determine how much additional downside in trading could be absorbed before the cash and cash equivalents run out.
 No debt facilities are in place, nor required in any of these scenarios. - We evaluated the key assumptions underpinning the Group's forecasts.
-In particular, we compared the trading projections in management's base case and downside scenario to the Group's performance including contracted order book and pipeline since the onset of the COVID-19 pandemic; - We considered the results of management's reverse stress test scenario and independently calculated what changes to key assumptions would result in the Group having insufficient cash and cash equivalents.
+In particular, we compared the trading projections in management's two scenarios to the Group's performance including in respect of EPS, the contracted order book, pipeline and margin performance since the onset of the COVID-19 pandemic; - We considered the results of management's reverse stress test scenario and independently calculated what changes to key assumptions would result in the Group having insufficient cash and cash equivalents.
 We also considered mitigating actions such as reducing non-essential capital expenditure, assessing whether they were within management's control and whether they were supported by the actual mitigation achieved in response to COVID-19, to date.
-We considered whether the combination of changes to key assumptions could plausibly lead to the Group's liquidity being eliminated within the period assessed; - · We tested the clerical accuracy of the models used to prepare the Group's going concern assessment; and - We assessed the appropriateness of the Group's disclosures concerning the going concern basis of preparation.
+We considered whether the combination of changes to key assumptions that would lead to the Group's liquidity being eliminated within the period assessed were plausible; - We tested the clerical accuracy of the models used to prepare the Group's going concern assessment; and - We assessed the appropriateness of the Group's disclosures concerning the going concern basis of preparation.